-As at April 30, 2010, approximately 19.0% (2009 - 18.6%) of the LTCAP's investment portfolio is invested in private funds managed by third party managers.
+As at April 30, 2011, approximately 18.0% (2010 - 19.0%) of the LTCAP's investment portfolio is invested in private funds managed by third party managers.
 These private funds typically take the form of limited partnerships managed by a General Partner.
 The legal terms and conditions of these private investment funds, which cover various areas of private equity investments and real assets investments (e.g., real estate, infrastructure) require that investors initially make an unfunded commitment and then remit funds over time (cumulatively up to a maximum of the total committed amount) in response to a series of capital calls issued to the investors by the manager.
-As at April 30, 2010, the endowments had uncalled commitments of approximately \$125.1 million (2009 - \$205.2 million).
+As at April 30, 2011, the endowments had uncalled commitments of approximately \$88.0 million (2010 - \$125.1 million).
 The capital committed is called by the manager over a pre-defined investment period, which varies by fund but is generally about three to five years from the date the fund closes.
 In practice, for a variety of reasons, the total amount committed to a fund is very rarely all called.
-The University generally makes commitments to newly formed private investment funds each year as part of an overall investment program centered on such funds.